 Two to three days after USCIS receives your OPT application, you should receive an email and/or text message from them indicating that they have received your application (USCIS will contact you based upon the information listed on the Form G-1145 you submitted with your application).
 Within two weeks of receiving the text/email, you should receive a paper Receipt Notice (Form I-797).
-Both the text/email and the Receipt Notice should contain a Receipt Number which can be used to check your application status online at the USCIS Case Status website.
+Both the text/email and the Receipt Notice should contain a Receipt Number which can be used to check your application status online.

 You may only begin working after you have received your EAD card and the start date on the card has been reached.